Mee044/Chinook_Music_Store---SQL/README.md

 ### This database includes tables:
 invoice, invoice_line, playlist, playlist_track, track, album, artist, genre, employee and customer information related to the store's sales.
-We will use this database and the sqlite3 module in order to explore and answer some questions.
+I used this database and the sqlite3 module in order to explore and answer some questions.

 ## Objective